jon-cotton/SwiftValidation/README.md

 }
 ```

-You can of course be more granular with your validation rules , a nicer way to implement the PersonValidator above might be...
+You can of course be more granular with your validation rules, a nicer way to implement the PersonValidator above might be...
 ```swift
 enum PersonValidator: Validator {
     case mustBeAdult